Bookkeeping: Single-entry system

 The primary bookkeeping record in single-entry bookkeeping is the cash book, which is similar to a checking account register (in UK: cheque account, current account), except all entries are allocated among several categories of income and expense accounts.
 Separate account records are maintained for petty cash, accounts payable and accounts receivable, and other relevant transactions such as inventory and travel expenses.
 To save time and avoid the errors of manual calculations, single-entry bookkeeping can be done today with do-it-yourself bookkeeping software.

 Double-entry system

-A double-entry bookkeeping system is a set of rules for recording financial information in a financial accounting system in which every transaction or event changes at least two different nominal ledger accounts.
+A double-entry bookkeeping system is a set of rules for recording financial information in a financial accounting system in which every transaction or event changes at least two different ledger accounts.

 Daybooks

 A daybook is a descriptive and chronological (diary-like) record of day-to-day financial transactions; it is also called a book of original entry.
 The daybook's details must be transcribed formally into journals to enable posting to ledgers.
 Daybooks include: